-Please contact the admissions officer of the School you are interested in, or the DSO in order to discuss any specific needs.
+Please contact the admissions officer of the School you are interested in, or the DASS in order to discuss any specific needs.
 A member of staff will be pleased to meet you, by prior arrangement, should you choose to visit.

 If you have decided to study at Manchester and are planning to live in halls of residence, then you should also inform the Accommodation Office if you require any specific facilities (wheelchair-adapted accommodation, flashing alarms etc).

 We aim to treat every person as an individual and consider each person's needs on that basis.